William & Sarah Winchester of Bletchingley

 21 Jul 1850

 died Q4 1952

 The 1841, '51 & '61 census records show the family living in a cottage at White Hill, which is North of Bletchingley.
 As William is shown as a farm labourer it is possible that he worked on Hextalls farm.

 William died in 1865 and at the 1871 census Sarah was registered as a laundress living at Great Common on the West side of Bletchingley with her youngest daughter, Emma, and her son-in-law and daughter, George and Jane Potter.

 By 1881 Sarah had moved into one of four Alms Houses which were situated between Berry Cottage and School House on Bletchingley High Street.
-The 1891 and 1901 census records show that her youngest daughter, Emma, was also living there and looking after her.
-Sarah is thought to have gone blind before she died in 1912 aged 99.
+The 1891, 1901 and 1911 census records show that her youngest daughter, Emma, was also living there and looking after her.
+Sarah is thought to have gone blind before she died in 1912 aged about 99.